 How long do points stay on your licence?

-Speeding or driving while under the influence can have serious consequences.
 If you commit a motoring offence, it’s likely that you’ll get a fine and penalty points on your licence.
-But how long do the points stay on your licence and what impact could this have?
+But how long do points stay on your licence and what impact could this have?

-Speeding or driving while under the influence can have serious consequences.
 If you commit a motoring offence, it’s likely that you’ll get a fine and penalty points on your licence.
-But how long do the points stay on your licence and what impact could this have?
+But how long do points stay on your licence and what impact could this have?

 How do I get penalty points on my driving licence?

-If you’re caught speeding or committing any other type of motoring offence, you could end up with a fine and your driving licence endorsed – which means points added to your licence.
+If you’re caught speeding or committing a motoring offence, you could be fined and have your driving licence endorsed.
+This means you'll get penalty points added to your licence.

 Each motoring offence has an endorsement code.
 This code goes on your driving record and will determine how many penalty points you’ll get and how long they’ll stay on your licence.